 Why payers sometimes send the Denied status on Deductible claims

 Occasionally, payers will send a Denied status by default if they aren't issuing a payment to the provider.
-In the case of claims going toward a client's deductible, the payment report doesn't include a payment made to the provider so the payer may indicate that it's Denied, rather than sending the usual Deductible status.
+In the case of claims going toward a client's deductible, because the Payment Report doesn't include a payment amount, the payer may indicate that it's Denied, rather than sending the usual Deductible status.

 Marking Denied claims as Resolved

-If you've confirmed that the claim wasn't denied and instead went toward the client's deductible, you can choose to mark it as resolved by following these steps:
+If you've confirmed that the claim wasn't denied and instead went toward the client's deductible, you can choose to mark it as Resolved.
+To do this:

 - Navigate to the client's Billing page